nishantpainter/articles/programming-paradigms/structured-programming.md

 ### Control Structures

 It enables the control of program flow to determine the execution of instruction in a certain manner.
+The three main category of control structure are as follows :